odoe/agsnode-dev/README.md

 # ArcGIS JavaScript Development Environment in Node
 This is a development environment I've put together to use [Node.js](http://nodejs.org/) to develop [ArcGIS JavaScript](http://help.arcgis.com/en/webapi/javascript/arcgis/) applications.

+# Demo
+You can view a demo of the application [here](http://agsnode.nodejitsu.com/).
+Easily deployed to [Nodejitsu](https://www.nodejitsu.com/) via command line.

+# Caveat
-This ia all experimental, as I have not tried to use this in production yet.
+This is all experimental, as I have not tried to use this in production yet.
 But I'm excited to try it.
 I have some ideas on node modules I can try and use with this.

-I made an attempt to try and use [http-proxy](https://github.com/nodejitsu/node-http-proxy) for my proxy.
-In testing, I had sone success.
-Will it work in all cases?
-I don't know, but would love some input if you are better at this than I am.
-The proxy appears to now be working.
-Needs further options for tokens and white lists, but happy so far.

 I still need to get my mocha tests implemented, which would be easy to run.

+### How to Use
-To install, clone the repository, navigatge to the folder.
+To install, clone the repository, navigate to the folder.

 ### Install required modules
 ```